Prelf1992/mlops-template-repository/README.md

 * Commit 166: Test: Refactor code in UI to enhance functionality. at 2025-04-18 09:58:00
 * Commit 167: Docs: Add new feature dependencies to align with standards. at 2025-04-18 17:12:47
 * Commit 168: Style: Refactor code in algorithm for better maintainability. at 2025-04-21 09:00:49
+* Commit 169: Style: Optimize performance of algorithm to improve user experience. at 2025-04-21 13:41:06